 Quick Answer

 The best feng shui one room apartment setup creates enough visual separation that the bed, seating area, work corner, and storage each feel like they have a job.
-A studio usually feels calmer when there is one clear path through the room and the bed is not competing with everything else.
+A studio feels calmer when there is one clear path through the room and the bed is not competing with everything else.

 One room apartments rarely need more stuff.
-They usually need better hierarchy.
+They need better hierarchy.
 When the room stops asking the bed, desk, sofa, and storage to all shout at once, it gets easier to live in.

 That is the core feng shui move in a studio.
 Separate the functions enough that the room can relax, then keep the path and visual pressure under control.
+You are not trying to fake a bigger apartment.
+You are helping one room behave with more clarity.

-What a One Room Apartment Usually Needs Most
+What a One Room Apartment Needs Most

-Five fixes that usually improve the room fastest
+These five fixes improve the room fastest.

 A stronger bed zone